Azure/azure-devops-cli-extension/README.md

 # Microsoft Azure DevOps Services CLI

-Azure DevOps/VSTS CLI is a new command line interface for [Azure DevOps Services](https://www.visualstudio.com/team-services/) (VSTS) and [Azure DevOps Server](https://www.visualstudio.com/tfs/) (TFS) 2017 Update 2 and later.
+Azure DevOps CLI is a new command line interface for [Azure DevOps Services](https://www.visualstudio.com/team-services/) (VSTS) and [Azure DevOps Server](https://www.visualstudio.com/tfs/) (TFS) 2017 Update 2 and later.

-> Azure DevOps/VSTS CLI is currently in preview but we encourage you to give it a try and provide feedback (or contribute).
+> Azure DevOps CLI is currently in preview but we encourage you to give it a try and provide feedback (or contribute).

 ## Get started